 Areas of counselling I deal with

-Due to the Corona virus pandemic, I am only presently offering 50-60 minute online counselling sessions for £50 for individuals, couples or families.
-Clients can pay by cheque or cash on the day.
+As life settles into a routine of managing strategies to cope with the Corona virus pandemic, I am now able to offer 50-60 minute appointments face to face at £55 per session and online counselling sessions for £50 for individuals, couples or families.
+Clients can pay by cheque, cash or bank transfer on the day.
 I appreciate 24 hour notice if you need to cancel or a charge may be made.
-Telephone and online sessions are payable on the day by bank transfer.

 Concessions offered for